sjokic/OatCompiler/README.md

-# HW06
+# Oat Compiler
-Project for Compiler Design @ ETHZ
+Compiler for a restricted C-like language (Oat) written in OCaml for the Compiler Design course @ ETHZ.